vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 * The class must be named CheckForm

 When the main web component loads the form it will dynamically load the CheckForm class.
-This dynamic loading relies on the shortname and is pulled from the URL the user navigates to.
+This dynamic loading relies on the short-name and is pulled from the URL the user navigates to.

 * The class should inherit either DatacenterCheckForm or BaseCheckForm